hyunchol-jun/markdown-cv/index.md

 ---

-As a recent Web Development bootcamp graduate with a background in Electrical Engineering and Aircraft maintenance, I am passionate about making a positive difference in the world through programming.
+As a recent Web Development bootcamp graduate with a background in Electrical Engineering and Aircraft Maintenance, I am passionate about making a positive difference in the world through programming.

 ## Technical Skills